Pt. Deen Dayal Upadhyay College of Horticulture and Forestry

 Mission

-- To impart quality education and practical training in horticulture and forestry.
+- To impart quality education and practical training in horticulture and

-- To promote sustainable, climate-resilient agricultural practices through research and extension.
+- To promote sustainable, climate-resilient agricultural practices through research and

-- To empower youth with knowledge, skills, and entrepreneurial abilities for self-reliance and rural development.
+- To empower youth with knowledge, skills, and entrepreneurial abilities for self-reliance and rural development

 Goals